ecceman/moo/README.md

 2. Download git repo to folder
 3. Activate venv: `source /path/to/moo/bin/activate` or use bat file or ps1 file in scripts folder if you're on Windows
 4. Install required packages `/path/to/moo/bin/pip install -r requirements.txt`
+5. Run the script with any parameters to create a .env file.
+Then modify it.

 ## Infoblox access
 API account needs read access to: